 Abrams Falls Trails, named after the Cherokee Chief Abram who once settled miles downstream lays the beautiful twenty-foot high waterfall.
 The pool at its base, covered with large boulders is quite a lovely scene.
 The hike is five miles roundtrip and the trail leading to the falls is very picturesque with an abundance of lush forest surroundings.

-Another popular Smoky Mountain destination for campers and hikers is Elkmont.
-Elkmont is primarily a campground within the Great Smoky National Park.
+Elkmont another popular Smoky Mountain destination for campers and hikers, is primarily a campground within the Great Smoky National Park.
 The peacefulness you will find there is truly unsurpassed.
 Elkmont began as a logging town and gradually evolved into a haven for socially prominent and wealthy members of Knoxville, Maryville and Chattanooga, Tennessee.
 Try to visit Elkmont in mid June to view the Synchronized Fire Flies.

 Besides being known for its cultural and historical significance, Elkmont is also known for having many wonderful trails.
 One of the most popular trails is the Laurel Falls Trail.
 If you enjoy fishing, you'll have to visit Little River.
 It is widely known for its great trout fishing.
 Elkmont is open to campers from the second week of March to December 1st each year.